joelagnel/octopress-root/source/_posts/2016-12-31-nmi-perf-armv8.markdown

 Quirk 1: Saving of the PMR context during traps
 -----------------------------------------------
 Its suggested in the patchset that during traps, the priority value set in the PMR needs to be saved because it may change during traps.
 To facilitate this, Daniel found a dummy bit in the PSTATE register (PSR).
 During any exception, Bit 7 of of the PMR is saved into a PSR bit (he calls it the G bit) and restores it on return from the exception.
-Look at the changes to `kernel_entry` macro in the setfor this code.
+Look at the changes to `kernel_entry` macro in the set for this code.

 Quirk 2: Ack of masked interrupts
 ---------------------------------